DanielOchoa1214/Taller3-AYGO/README.md

 ## Overview

 This repository contains a small prototype and design for a ride-sharing microservice platform (a simplified Uber-like system).
-The project models core domain objects (rides, drivers, users, payments), exposes RESTful endpoints, and documents a microservice architecture that uses an API Gateway, Lambda functions for light orchestration, and EC2/ECS for stateful services.
-Visual diagrams (class diagrams, sequence diagrams, architecture drawings) are available in the `static/` folder.
+The project models core domain objects (rides, drivers, users, payments), exposes RESTful endpoints, and proposes an initial beta for a microservice architecture that uses an API Gateway, Lambda functions for light orchestration, and some other cloud services.

-This README summarizes the design metaphor, domain model, REST resources and URIs, resource representations, architecture decisions, prototype mapping and how to run the project locally.

 ---

 ## Design metaphor

 Think of the system as a set of cooperative agents:
-- API Gateway agents (API Gateway + Lambdas) handle auth, validation, coarse routing and light orchestration.
+- API Gateway agents (API Gateway + Lambdas) handle Ride Service, Driver Service, Payment Service and User Service.
-- Worker agents (stateful microservices running on EC2/ECS) own domain logic and persistence: Ride Service, Driver Service, Payment Service, User Service.
-- Messaging agents (SNS/SQS or Kafka) decouple services and propagate events (ride state updates, payment events).
+- Messaging agents like SNS decouples services and propagate events (ride state updates, payment events).
-- Real-time agents (WebSocket gateway or dedicated socket service) push driver-location and ride updates to clients.
+- Real-time agents (EventBridge) to push driver-location and ride updates to clients.

-Visual references: `static/microservices-architecture.png`, `static/class-diagram.png`, `static/sequence-ride-request.png`.
+- Storage agents (DynamoBD) to hold each microservice information as needed.

 ---

-## Domain model (summary)
+## Domain model

 <img alt="Class Diagram" src="https://github.com/DanielOchoa1214/Taller3-AYGO/blob/main/src/main/resources/static/ClassDiagram.png" />